-Dillon and his trusty assistant Russ return for another jaunt across the Wild West, as Nintendo look to build upon the foundation laid within their debut eShop outing last year.
+Dillon and his trusty assistant Russ return for another jaunt across the Wild West in Dillon’s Rolling Western: The Last Ranger, as Nintendo looks to build upon the foundation laid within their debut eShop outing last year.

 What follows is a sequel that retains the successes of the original with a sprinkling of new ideas, but which suffers from the same criticisms that befell its predecessor.

 As before you’ll speedily roll your way around each stage’s surrounding terrain, tasked with successfully guarding a frontier village and their Scrog livestock for three days.
 With Grocks only emerging at night, that gives you the daytime to best prepare yourself for their menacing advance.

 Scruffles can be gathered to feed Scrogs – multiplying their numbers – whereas gems, ore and money can be accumulated to fund your defences.
 Whilst Dillon can charge headlong into battle himself, The Last Ranger continues to be a game of two halves: part-action, part-tower defence.

 Gems can be traded for further funds, ore can be used to craft sturdy gates to protect the town, whilst money can be spent on building towers and turrets at designated points.
 Collecting ancient relics also unlocks access to special attacks, Dillon being able to use a tunnel attack to pounce up from below or a drift attack to bash enemies from the side.
 Further to this, there are mines to forage and side missions to complete from humorous characters such as Madam Croaky and Rachel the news reporter.